oreganolaborant/PacificBonus.lua/README.md

 7. And thats all you have to do!

 8. (Important: I wouldnt do this more than once every 60 minutes)

+***Info***

+This is now integrated in [ChronixV2](https://github.com/Deadlineem/ChronixV2) I´ve also integrated a few more Scripts that I found in the [YimmenuV2 Lua Collection Thread](https://www.unknowncheats.me/forum/grand-theft-auto-v/707419-lua-scripts-yimmenuv2-collection-thread-1.html)